zfcampus/zf-apigility-doctrine/README.md

     array('type' => 'isnotnull', 'field' => 'fieldName')
 ```

+Dates in the In and NotIn filters are not handled as dates.
+It is recommended you use multiple Equals statements instead of these
+filters.

 In

-Dates in this filter are not handled regularly.
-Dates can only be specified as strings
-most precisely in the format ``` Y-m-d H:i:s ```  Internally dates are not converted to
-\Datetime objects for this filter so the 'format' parameter is ignored.

 ```php
     array('type' => 'in', 'field' => 'fieldName', 'values' => array(1, 2, 3))
 ```

 NotIn

-See notes on In filter

 ```php
     array('type' => 'notin', 'field' => 'fieldName', 'values' => array(1, 2, 3))